eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 }
 ```

-See [Currying](https://en.wikipedia.org/wiki/Currying) and [Higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) on Wikipedia for more infomation.
+See [Currying](https://en.wikipedia.org/wiki/Currying) and [Higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) on Wikipedia for more information.

 #### `enforceParameterCount.count`